Titles and Titling FAQ

 I’m trying to sell a vehicle, but I can’t find the title.
 How do I replace a lost title?

 You may request a duplicate title online using our Motor Vehicle Portal (MVP), or by completing Form TC-123, Application for Duplicate Utah Title.
-A $6.00 title fee will be assessed, and the duplicate title should be received in about a week after making the application.
+A $6.00 title fee will be assessed.
+Duplicate titles take approximately 10 to 14 business days.

 If you are selling the vehicle to a Utah resident who will be titling and/or registering the vehicle in Utah, you may simply give the completed Form TC-123 Application for Duplicate Utah Title to the buyer in place of the Utah title.
 If you do, make sure that you have signed both Part 1 and Part 2 of the form.
 It is highly recommended that a bill of sale accompany the Application for Duplicate Utah Title.